 Spectrum Dance Theater’s 2018/19 Season: WOKE?!?!

 We are thrilled to share our 2018/19 season with you.
-This exciting lineup includes the return of our intimate Studio Series, the WOKEness Festival which includes the world premiere production of Strange Fruit, the 20th Century Masters Series with Merce Cunningham’s Crises, and Jerome Robbins’ beloved West Side Story in collaboration with The 5th Avenue Theater.
+This exciting lineup includes the return of our intimate Studio Series, the WOKEness Festival (which includes the world premiere production of Strange Fruit), Dance, Dance, Dance #2 (featuring Merce Cunningham’s Crises), and, to close the season, Spectrum collaborates with the 5th Avenue Theater to present Jerome Robbins’ beloved West Side Story.

 Welcome to Spectrum Dance Theater